ant-design/ant-design/components/config-provider/index.en-US.md

 ## FAQ

-#### Locale problem is still existed in DatePicker even ConfigProvider `locale` is used?
+#### Does the locale problem still exist in DatePicker even if ConfigProvider `locale` is used?

-Please make sure you set moment locale by `moment.locale('zh-cn')`, or you don't have two moment of different version.
+Please make sure you set moment locale by `moment.locale('zh-cn')` or that you don't have two different versions of moment.